We stopped AI bot spam in our GitHub repo using Git's –author flag

 Key Takeaways

-• GitHub’s “Limit to prior contributors” setting gates commenting and PR access on having a commit merged to main; no native allowlist exists for external contributors.
+• GitHub’s “Limit to prior contributors” setting gates issue/PR access on having a commit on main; git commit --author with a user’s noreply email exploits this to grant whitelist status.

 Hacker News Comment Review

-• Commenters flagged a security hole: granting contributor status via the --author trick also bypasses CI approval requirements for fork PRs, which GitHub itself warns about in docs.
+• Commenters flagged a security risk the post overlooks: granting contributor status via the --author trick also bypasses CI approval requirements for fork PRs, since GitHub treats any merged-commit author as a trusted contributor.

 Notable Comments